VisionSystemsInc/docker_blueprints/README.rst

    ARG PYTHON_VERSION

    # blueprint input(s)
-   FROM example/project:gdal as gdal
+   FROM example/project:gdal AS gdal
-   FROM example/project:pdal as pdal
+   FROM example/project:pdal AS pdal

    # base image
    FROM python:$PYTHON_VERSION